-0A Write Command (sequential) - same as test 09, except all cylinders are written sequentially.
-0B Write Command (random) - same as test 09, except all cylinders are written randomly.
-OC Write/Read Command (innermost track) - writes all sectors of innermost track filling data fields with incrementing data patterns and then reading back the information, checking for ECC errors and comparing the data.
-0D Write/Read Command (sequential cylinder) - same as test 0C, except all cylinders are tested sequentially.
-0E Write/Read Command (random cyliner) - same as test 0C, except all cylinders are tested randomly.
-OF Recal Command - recalibrates the heads to cylinder 0.
-Test 0F issues one step pulse at a time outward until track 0 is encountered.
-10 Check Innermost Track Format - checks ID fields for the innermost track.
-11 Check Outermost Track Format - checks ID fields for cylinder 0.
-Tests 10 and 11 are read only.
+Write/Read Command (random cylinder) - same as test 0C, except that all cylinders are

+- OF Recal Command recalibrates the heads to cylinder 0. - Test 0F issues one step pulse at a time outward until track 0 is encountered. - 10 Check Innermost Track Format checks ID fields for the innermost track. - 11 Check Outermost Track Format checks ID fields for cylinder 0.

+Test 10 and 11 are read only.
 The check tests are best suited to diagnose readback problems.
 The controller seeks to the specified track and verifies the format for the entire track.
 The sequence of the test is as follows: First, the controller seeks to the specified track and waits for the Index pulse.
 The read gate is then turned on to verify the ID field for correct cylinder, head, and sector address and to check the ID ECC for the first sector of the track (tracks must be formatted with interleave factor 1).
-The other sectors are then verified after each sector pulse detected.
+The other sectors are then verified after each sector pulse is detected.
 Upon detection of an error, the controller will display the error in the LED's and restart the test.